jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 125. I
 am to you a faithful messenger.
 126. So
-fear Allah, and obey me.
+fear Enki, and obey me.
 ask of you no payment for this.
 My pay- ment is only from the Lord of the Worlds.
 128. Do you build a monument on every height